kalikaneko/wig/README.md

 looking for time intervals when the peer is inactive.

-Session logs do not store PII such as the peer's IP address, but they can be optionally augmented with some broad location data (country, ASN) in order to provide meaningful access logs to users.
+Session logs do not store PII such as the peer's IP address, but they can be optionally augmented with broad location data (country, ASN) in order to provide meaningful access logs to users.

 This data also allows one to detect abandoned peer definitions that have not been used in a long time.